-Cap Blackard is a multidisciplinary artist and multimedia storyteller.
-She’s the Mother Brain of Omniverse, her media company focused on genre-bending storytelling, and is the recipient of the 2019 Audio Verse Award for Best Player Direction of a Production.
+Cat Blackard is a multidisciplinary artist and multimedia storyteller.
+She’s the Mother Brain of Omniverse, her media company focused on genre-bending storytelling, and is the recipient of the 2019 and 2022 Audio Verse Award for Best Player Direction of a Production.

-Cap’s career in podcasting and journalism spans over a decade: Hosting the long running games and hobbies podcast, Nerdy Show, pioneering improvisational audio drama podcasts, serving as Art Director, Podcast Network Director, and a staff writer for Consequence of Sound, and conducting in-depth interviews with her favorite creators of all-time.
+Cat’s career in podcasting and journalism spans over a decade: Hosting the long running games and hobbies podcast, Nerdy Show, pioneering improvisational audio drama podcasts, voice acting in beloved shows like Moonbase Theta, Out and Midnight Burger, serving as Art Director, Podcast Network Director, and a staff writer for Consequence of Sound, and conducting in-depth interviews with her favorite creators of all-time.

-She’s a transgender cat-woman determined to fill the world with uplifting and transformative stories that go to strange places and ask big questions.
+She’s determined to fill the world with uplifting and transformative stories that go to strange places and ask big questions.

 Keeper Luke Stram has over 20 years of game mastering experience, including more than a decade of writing and running The Call of Cthulhu and Paranoia convention LARPs.
 He spent years as the lead researcher for Ripley's Believe It or Not! and once bought a box of pig's heads to experiment with the Shuar tsantsa (shrunken head) creation process.

-He is the recipient of the 2019 Audio Verse Award for Best Player Direction of a Production.
+He is the recipient of the 2019 and 2022 Audio Verse Award for Best Player Direction of a Production.

-Colin is an award-winning sound designer (Best Action Sound Design, 2019 AudioVerse Awards), a professional theatrical projection designer, and is the Associate Education Director at Nashville Children's Theatre (NCT).
-He and Cap's creative partnership goes back to preschool and their lifelong bond is sealed in matching tattoos.
+Colin is an award-winning sound designer (Best Action Sound Design, 2019 AudioVerse Awards), a professional theatrical projection designer, and is the Director of Education at Nashville Children's Theatre (NCT).
+He and Cat's creative partnership goes back to preschool and their lifelong bond is sealed in matching tattoos.
 Their podcast collaborations include genre-defining work on series like Dungeons and Doritos, and now to Omniverse and Mystery Program.

 Illustrations by Jarrod Pope